Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Methodology

+Based on our evaluation of multiple filtering strategies, we adopt large language models (LLMs) as our primary method for determining repository university affiliation and filtering out false positives.
+We first formalize a definition of what it means for a repository to be affiliated with a university.
+Then, we use this definition to prompt the model via the OpenAI API with detailed contextual information about each repository, and relevant campus-related keywords.

-Our first step is to define what it means for a repository to be \textbf{affiliated} with a university.
-Informed by our dataset, we identify key characteristics that consistently indicate a repository's affiliation with a university, such as institutional ownership, contributor ties to the campus, and explicit mentions of university work or projects.
-These patterns help us distinguish between incidental keyword matches and meaningful ones.
+\textbf{(1) Defining "Affiliation":} Our first step is to define what it means for a repository to be \textbf{affiliated} with a university.
+Informed by our dataset, we identify a \textbf{repository’s signature}: Key characteristics that consistently indicate a repository's affiliation with a university, such as institutional ownership, contributor ties to the campus, and explicit mentions of university work or projects.
+This allows us to distinguish meaningful connections from incidental keyword matches.

-\begin{adjustwidth}{.1cm}{.1cm} \begin{smalldefn} A repository is considered to be affiliated with a university if it satisfies any of the following criteria:
+\begin{adjustwidth}{.1cm}{.1cm} \begin{smalldefn} A repository is considered affiliated with a university if there is clear, public evidence that its development, maintenance, or governance is connected to the university.
+This includes any of the following criteria:

 \textbf{1.
-Research Group Affiliation}: Developed or maintained by a research group, academic department, research center, or lab that is officially part of the university.
+Research or Academic Unit Development}: Developed or maintained by a research group, lab, center, academic department, or institute that is formally part of the university. \emph{Evidence} includes README statements such as ``developed at \dots'', links to lab websites, or institutional pages under the university domain.

 \textbf{2.
-Contributor Affiliation}: One or more key contributors (maintainers, primary committers) are students, faculty, researchers, or university staff.
-Evidence includes: (1) Public profiles listing the university, (2) University email addresses, (3) Project documentation or repository metadata.
+Contributor Affiliation (Explicit Evidence)}: One or more key contributors (maintainers, lead developers, or primary committers) are affiliated with the university. \emph{Evidence} includes: (1) university email addresses, (2) public profiles or bios naming the university, or (3) README sections listing team members and their university affiliation.

 \textbf{3.
-Institutional Development}: Developed by an institutional unit of the university (e.g. libraries, OSPOs, IT departments, administrative offices).
+Institutional or Administrative Development}: Developed or maintained by an official, non-academic university unit (e.g., libraries, Open Source Program Offices, IT departments, or research computing groups).

 \textbf{4.
-Official Sponsorship or Ownership}: Sponsored, endorsed or owned by the university, as indicated by the ownership of the GitHub organization, README mentions, or associated websites.
+Official Ownership, Sponsorship, or Endorsement}: Owned, sponsored, or explicitly endorsed by the university. \emph{Evidence} includes: (1) hosting under an official university GitHub organization, (2) README or website statements indicating university sponsorship or ownership, or (3) copyright notices naming the university.

+\textbf{5.
+Documented Collaboration or Partnership}: The README or project website explicitly states a collaboration, partnership, or joint development effort with the university or one of its units.

+\textbf{6.
+University-Linked Project Infrastructure}: The project’s official homepage, documentation site, or primary web presence is hosted under the university’s domain or a clearly associated subdomain.